 We’ve found that the process moves much quicker and provides far more valuable results if you design your QA strategy and test plan internally.
 (We go into more detail about how to do that in this article on QA test strategy and this article on how to build a test plan.)

 Of course, if you’ve never developed a QA strategy before, it pays to have expert guidance.
-For our customers who unlock premium Professional features, our customer success team offers 1:1 help to provide best practices.
-Our Enterprise customers get a dedicated QA consultant who works closely with them to develop a QA strategy and implementation plan.
+On our Premium plan, our customers get a dedicated QA consultant who works closely with them to develop a testing strategy and implementation plan.

 In Rainforest, you won’t have to wait to start improving your test coverage because of a long onboarding process.
 Once you sign up, it only takes a couple of minutes to write your first test and begin a test run.